Last updated: February 2026

 When it comes to WordPress hosting, even a one-second delay can impact user experience, conversions, and SEO rankings.
 To understand how real-world performance differs, I ran comparative GTmetrix tests for Hostinger and Namecheap using identical WordPress setups.

-Note: Data based on independent GTmetrix tests conducted on 27th October 2025 using identical WordPress demo sites.
+Note: Data based on independent GTmetrix tests conducted on 04th February 2026 using identical WordPress original sites.
 Actual results may vary depending on location, caching setup, and site configuration.
+Purposely, I have blurred/removed the namecheap-hosted site name for confidentiality.

 Verdict: Hostinger vs Namecheap – Speed/Performance